 Get enough sleep

 We all know how important sleep is to our ability to function, yet few of us get enough of it.
 When you’re trying to succeed with online learning, a regular sleep routine can work wonders.
-It helps reduce stress and boost productivity, allowing you focus on your day of work.
+It helps reduce stress and boost productivity, allowing you to focus on your day of work.

 When you’re studying from home, the temptation is to nap during the day, which can be a huge mistake.
 Instead, try and set a regular bedtime and make sure you’re tired when you get into bed.
 Avoid caffeine late in the day, minimise your screen time before bed, and make sure to get plenty of exercise.